No Products in the Cart

 To Start let’s discuss the panic run that oftentimes leads to road rash and serious injury.
 Jumping off a skateboard at high speed should be avoided at all costs but it is smart to prepare for the worst in the event of an emergency.

-I will never forget the two times an unstable board, that got out of control at a high speed, forced me to jump off and run for my life.
-My heart began to pound with anxiety as I neared the limit of what I knew I could jump off the board and run to slow down.
+I will never forget when my skateboard went out of control at a high speed forcing me to jump off and run for my life.
+My heart began to pound with anxiety and excitement as I neared the limit of what I knew I could jump off the board and run to slow down.
 The boards I was riding at the time had no electronic braking systems.
-When I began traveling at a speed that was to fast for my skill level the board began to wobble wildly ejecting me into the air.
-Fortunately for me, both times that I was forced into panic run my legs were fast enough to stave off a face plant.
+When I began traveling at a speed that was to fast for my skill level I encountered the legendary "Speed Wobbles" that ejected me into the air.
+Being forced into the air at 20 + mph is dangerous.
+We must avoid falling as a pancake forward or backward.
+Rolling as a ninja is usually a better option so ride safe and have fun.

-With the advanced technology included with electric skateboards, the miles per hour while traveling is displayed on most handheld remotes.
-With the built-in braking systems installed as a standard of boards made today, the need for emergency braking is infrequent or even never an issue with routine maintenance.
-If, for whatever reason, you are forced to make a decision to attempt to run out a board that is suddenly not underfoot, or not here are some helpful statistics to have in mind:
+With built in electronic braking systems installed on e-boards made today, the need for emergency braking is infrequent and usually never an issue .
+If you are forced to make the decision to attempt to run out a board that is suddenly not underfoot here are some helpful statistics to have in mind:

 Always remember to wear a helmet, elbow pads, knee pads and gloves designed for skateboarding so that we can enjoy many years of safe electric skateboarding.